Galette des Rois Recipe

 One of my favorite sources is this Etsy Shop.
 It’s where I found the ones pictured below.
 Lots of charming designs to choose from and the seller has always been a pleasure to work with.
 She also has some other great vintage French finds too!

 And for a spiffy looking crown to mark the occasion, you can find this one below on Amazon.
-Since we make this dessert every year, I decided to invest in a re-usable crown, that’s quite the little show piece.
+Since we make this dessert every year, I decided to invest in a re-usable crown, which I must say is quite the little show piece.

 I hope you enjoy this dessert as much as we do.
 Our family always looks forward to it since it's one last holiday dessert to look forward to before all those New Year resolutions kick in!